 BY TRAIN: The Rothenburg ob der Tauber train station is located very close to the Old Town, so you can get there by foot very easily.
 Remember, the train station you want to reach is ‘Rothenburg ob der Tauber’, so don’t get confused with any of the other Rothenburgs in Germany!
 Use the Deutsche Bahn website to plan your journey.

-Munich to Rothenburg ob der Tauber by train: There are frequent departures from Munich’s main station to reach Rothenburg.
+Munich to Rothenburg ob der Tauber by train: There are frequent departures from Munich’s main station to reach Rothenburg ob der Tauber.
 The train journey takes 3-4 hours depending on which train you catch, so while it’s “doable” as a day trip, I wouldn’t recommend it because you would be really limiting your time in the city.
 QUICK TIP: If you are going with a group, look into purchasing a Bayern Ticket, which could be more cost effective as it grants you unlimited travel in Bavaria for up to 5 people in one day.
-The base cost is 25 euros + 6 euros for each additional person.
-You can read more info on the Bayern Ticket here (but use Google translate because it’s in German!)
+The base cost is 25 euros + 7 euros for each additional person.
+For more info, you can click here for my full Bayern ticket guide.

-BY BUS: Rothenburg is a popular stop along many coach bus tours.
+BY BUS: Rothenburg ob der Tauber is a popular stop along many coach bus tours.
 For instance, you can take the Romantic Road Coach, although be sure to do your research because the trains might be cheaper.
 Another option is to book a guided tour.
 Here are some options from Viator.